 As for your muscles, they will stay intact and a keto diet will actually protect them from breaking down because ketones are muscle-sparing.

-So yes, keto can be extremely healthy when you focus on what matters.
+Keto can be extremely healthy when you focus on what matters.
 Doing keto while following unhealthy habits won’t do much for your health, but when you combine keto with other healthy habits and focus on quality nutrition, you’ll improve health and well being exponentially.